AOC, Sanders, Warren back legislation seen as 'first step' towards decriminalizing sex work

 "We have no interest in doing a study on how to facilitate any further illegal activity," spokesperson Emmalee Kalmbach told Fox News.

+Khanna's office claimed the study fulfilled a "critical element of Congress' oversight ability."
+"Commercial sex work is a reality in America and this study would simply direct HHS to study the impacts of SESTA/FOSTA on the thousands upon thousands of people in America who rely on sex work to make ends meet,” spokeswoman Julia Albertson said.

-Portman defended the legislation in a statement provided to Fox News.
+Portman defended his own legislation in a statement provided to Fox News.

 CLICK HERE TO GET THE FOX NEWS APP